DaanMol/project/PROCESS.md

 Tuesday
 Reduced amount of global variables.
 Changed colors of other party states to match the color of the line above.
+Added a dropdown menu in the navbar for easy selection when scrolled down.